 What is a search engine?

-Anatomy of a search engine Characteristics of search Classifications of search engines Putting search engines to work Manipulating search engines
+Anatomy of a search engine

+Characteristics of search

+Classifications of search engines

+Putting search engines to work

+Manipulating search engines

+filename Archives was too long.
+Later, Archie's pals from the comic book series (Veronica and Jughead) came on to the search scene, too, but we'll get to that shortly.

-Archie wasn't actually a search engine like those that you use today.
-But at the time, it was a program many Internet users were happy to have.
-The program basically downloaded directory listings for all of the files that were stored on anonymous FTP sites in a given network of computers.
-Those listings were then plugged into a searchable database of web sites.
+Archie wasn't actually a search engine like those that you use today, but at the time it was a program many Internet users were happy to have.
+The program basically downloaded directory listings for all the files that were stored on anonymous FTP sites in a given network of computers.
+Those listings were then plugged in to a searchable database of web sites.

-The search capabilities of Archie weren't as fancy as the natural language capabilities you'll find in most common search engines today, but at the time it got the job done.
+Archie's search capabilities weren't as fancy as the natural language capabilities you find in most common search engines today, but at the time it got the job done.
 Archie indexed computer files, making them easier to locate.

-In 1991, however, another student named Mark McCahill, at the University of Minnesota, decided that if you could search for files on the Internet, then surely you could also search plain text for specific references in the files.
+In 1991, however, another student named Mark McCahill, at the University of Minnesota, realized that if you could search for files on the Internet, then surely you could also search plain text for specific references in the files.
 Because no such application existed, he created Gopher, a program that indexed the plain-text documents that later became the first web sites on the public Internet.